[updated 6/13 - minor changes]

 Best Feature: Special tastings have included: “Cult” Washington wineries, Champagne, and Oregon Pinot Noir verticals, and they have varied weekly Friday night tastings ($10-$15) as well.

 The Hop and Vine 1914 N. Killingsworth Street – Featuring craft beers and wine, they have a diverse choice of international wines not seen at every shop.
 Excellent prices, and the “Century Wine Club” has their wine tastings on select Thursdays.
 NW Whites wine blogger Ryan Reichert will be teaching wine classes here this spring.

 Other notable shops: Everyday Wine, Gem Wine Shop, and even specialty shop Foster and Dobbs all have weekly Friday night tastings.

 Best Feature: Some tastings have relatively rare European selections that are hard to find.

-Other shops of note around town: New Seasons has a good selection if you know what you are looking for (albeit 10%+ more expensive than most shops), and Fred Meyer’s has a surprisingly wide international choice with excellent prices.
+Other shops of note around town: New Seasons has a good selection if you know what you are looking for, and Fred Meyer’s has a surprisingly wide international choice with excellent prices.